HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ### StatsLoader

-The **StatsLoader** is responsible for loading **ConfigData** during `ModuleLoading`.
+The **StatsLoader** is responsible for loading **ConfigData** during the `ModuleLoading` event.
 Stat-modifications applied through the StatsLoader do not require additional synchronization as they are loaded just after the `StatsLoaded` event (but before `GameStart`) and on the client context.
 The only caveat here is that all clients **need** to have a local copy of the same ConfigData; otherwise, they will not have the same stats.
 The host-player can share their ConfigData file manually or _broadcast_ it in-game from the mod-menu. **Broadcasting** the configuration profile will send the host's ConfigData file to all _connected clients_ and save (/overwrite) it on their local system; however, all peer must then restart their game for the changes to apply.
 If the host wishes to check if their peers have the same ConfigData as them or not, they can **Verify Client Configs** to print out a response from the client's game to their debug-console.
 This way, the host can check if any peer is _out-of-sync_ (or is deliberately cheating :P).

  Preferably, all custom stat-modifications should be applied through the **StatsLoader**, while active-loading should only be used for prototyping and testing.
 All configurations made by mods are already stored in ConfigData.
 Users should also export their configs to if they wish them to apply automatically when the game loads.
 With the [default settings](#Default-Settings), stat-overrides will not be stored persistently in the save-file, i.e. you'll lose those changes and will have to re-load the configuration file every game-session.
 You can enable stat-synchronization persistence using the [settings](#Setting-Details) and console-commands, however, the recommended approach is to save your configs to the ConfigData file.
 This can easily be done using the **Rebuild ConfigData** option in the Mod-Menu.